gvwilson/sensibleadventures/bookster/bookster.md

 slick with blood.
 More leaked through the fingers he had pressed against his side.

-He and Thomas stumbled down the gangplank like drunkards.
-As they reached the dock, the bookster tripped over his own unsteady feet and collapsed.
+He and Thomas stumbled down the gangplank like drunkards, the bottle slung from Razi's belt making the picture complete.
+As they reached the dock, the bookster tripped over his own feet and collapsed.

 ---